 - The academic unit must maintain a record of the instructor's contributions to teaching, including cumulative summaries of student ratings of the instructor’s courses.
 Units must protect the materials as private data.

 - To assist students in course selection, students may view Student Rating of Teaching responses that pertain to a course and not to a specific individual.
+(This provision does not apply to the Crookston campus)

 - Student rating data should be used with other types of information to identify instructors who deserve rewards as well as instructors who may need assistance in improving their classroom effectiveness.
 When used for salary, promotion, and tenure decisions, these data should be used in conjunction with other relevant metrics.